open-ephys/onix-bonsai-onix1-docs/articles/hardware/rhs2116/gui.md

 > [!NOTE]
 > The hardware is not actually configured until the workflow starts.

-If the window is closed any other way (such as by pressing `Cancel`, or pressing the <kbd>X</kbd> to close the window), then any changes made *will not* be saved.
+If the window is closed any other way (such as by pressing `Cancel` or pressing the <kbd>X</kbd> to close the window), any changes made *will not* be saved.
 If the current settings are considered invalid (see [the table above](#reasons-for-invalid-sequence-status) for specific reasons why some settings are invalid), they also *will not* be saved even if <kbd>Ok</kbd> is pressed.
 A message box will pop up warning that the settings will not be saved, giving the opportunity to continue editing